Converting HTML to WordPress (Step-by-Step)

 Here’s where the aforementioned detective work begins.
 It’s now time to change the design of the existing theme so that it resembles your original HTML site.

-For example, one of the first things that stand out is that our WordPress theme adds space above the header and below the footer that our HTML site doesn’t have.
+For example, one of the first things that might stand out is spacing differences between your HTML site and the WordPress theme – extra padding above the header or below the footer that your original design doesn’t have.

-To remedy this, we can look at the HTML site with our browser developer tools to find the markup responsible.
-When we do so, we encounter this:
+To remedy this, you can look at the HTML site with your browser developer tools to find the markup responsible.
+When you do so, you might encounter something like:

-My objective is now to apply the styling from the HTML site to the WordPress theme.
-In this case, we can achieve this simply by adding the following to my child theme’s style.css
+Then, you do the same with your new WordPress theme where you might find different margin or padding values.
+Your objective is to apply the styling from the HTML site to the WordPress theme.
+You can achieve this by adding the appropriate overrides to your child theme’s style.css:

 After saving, the WordPress theme has the new styles applied to it: